 While experts don’t have a full understanding of what causes schizophrenia, it is believed that genetic makeup and brain chemistry play a large role.
 The condition affects slightly more men than women, who often get diagnosed later in life than men.
 Men tend to experience symptoms in their late teens and early 20s and women in their mid-20s to early 30s.
 In general, clinical signs of schizophrenia are often less severe for women.

+Does alcohol make schizophrenia worse?
 Generally speaking, alcohol negatively affects the way our brain works and processes information, which is why it’s not smart to drink with any mental health disorder, including schizophrenia.
 But combining alcohol with schizophrenia is particularly dangerous, as it can worsen symptoms and lead to severe complications.

-In fact, when it's misused over a long period of time, alcohol has the potential to cause psychosis, similar to what many people with schizophrenia experience.
+When it's misused over a long period of time, alcohol has the potential to cause psychosis, similar to what many people with schizophrenia experience.
 Known as alcohol-induced psychosis, it causes symptoms that mimic or overlap with symptoms of schizophrenia, such as hallucinations, delusions, and disorganized thought and behavior.
-If we already have schizophrenia and are misusing alcohol, our symptoms will likely worsen.
+(We should note this isn’t exactly the same as alcohol-induced schizophrenia, which we’ll discuss next).

 Can Alcohol Cause Schizophrenia?